Searching for Occupational Therapy Assistant programs can lead you to wonder – how many prerequisites are required to begin?

 1) I only have a high school diploma or passing GED score

 In this case, no LAS courses would transfer in.
 This means you will have to complete all 4 prerequisites, along with 4 of the 6 LAS courses before applying to the professional sequence.
 If you take 8-12 credits a semester, it may take you anywhere from 2-3 semesters before applying to start the professional sequence of OTA courses.
 You will get a customized program plan to show you your path.

 2) I have some college experience but I don’t have a degree

 In this case, the time it takes you to apply will depend on the LAS courses that transfer in.
-This could take you anywhere from 1-2 semesters of LAS courses before applying to start the professional sequence of OTA courses.
+This could take anywhere from 1-2 semesters of LAS courses before applying to start the OTA courses.

 3) I have a bachelor’s degree

-In this case, 4 of the 6 LAS courses would transfer in as long as it’s from a regionally accredited bachelors degree program.
+In this case, 4 of the 6 LAS courses from a regionally accredited bachelors degree program would transfer.
 You will have to have completed all 4 prerequisites before applying to the professional sequence.
 You should be able to start the professional sequence of OTA courses much sooner than others.